-Where volunteers will be working with children or vulnerable clients / service users, care must be taken to ensure the safeguarding responsibilities of the authority are met.
+Where volunteers will be working with children or vulnerable clients / service users, care must be taken to ensure the safeguarding responsibilities of the organisation are met.
 The following risk control measures should be in place and included within the risk assessment process:

-- Suitable references should be obtained and checked - Suitable checks made to ensure volunteers have not been barred from work with vulnerable groups (i.e. DBS checks in England & Wales, and PVG in Scotland) - Induction training and information provided - On-going and update training to maintain knowledge to current standards - Supervision and monitoring by a competent person - Process of active and ongoing feedback from clients/service users - Ready access to communication channels by which concerns can be raised in confidence.
+- Suitable references should be obtained and checked

+- Suitable checks made to ensure volunteers have not been barred from work with vulnerable groups (i.e. DBS checks in England & Wales, and PVG in Scotland) - Induction training and information provided to both volunteers and those vulnerable groups involved - On-going and update training to maintain knowledge to current standards - Supervision and monitoring by a competent person - Process of active and ongoing feedback from clients / service users - Ready access to communication channels by which concerns can be raised in confidence.